 • Twinn Palms Support: Your Homestay Coordinator is your first point of contact if you or your student has any questions or issues during the international program.
 You also have a Regional Managers who are available to resolve issues or answer questions.
-Please call us anytime at 888-659-8299 You will also receive your Regional Manager's direct contact information when you come on board.
+You will also receive your Regional Manager's direct contact information when you come on board.